FlorentMarlin/Portfolio/_posts/2023-06-20-Pro-HPC_Dysfunction.md

 ---
 layout: post
-title:  "Analysis of HPC Performance"
+title:  "HPC Performance"
 categories: jekyll update
 #image: /images/climate_occitanie_1.png
 ---

-Analysis of HPC dysfunction for industry
+Analysis of HPC Dysfunction for industry

 This activity was performed in my position as an engineer in the aerospace industry.